 How it all began … a note from Jessica Almy, creator of Vegbooks

-A vegan, mom, and avid reader, I live in Washington, DC with my husband, our amazing eight-year-old daughter, and our cat Cassie.
+A vegan, mom, and avid reader, I live in Washington, DC with my husband and our amazing 12-year-old daughter.

 I launched Vegbooks in October 2009, and I’m delighted to feature reviews by incredible contributors, all of whom are volunteers.
-I couldn’t do it without Jennifer Gannett, who writes reviews, helps with outreach, and manages our Facebook page.
+I couldn’t do it without Jennifer Gannett, another vegan mom who writes reviews, helps with outreach, and manages our Facebook page.

 Contact me at vegbooks (at) gmail (dot) com.

 About the books we review: